dakeryas/deadbeef-dr-meter/README.md

 ## Description
 Adds a "Dynamic Range" context menu to the selected playlist items.
-Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK3 window is opened to with results.
+Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK3 window is opened with results.
 The text is selectable and can be copied.
+NB: This is work in progress.

 ## Requirements
 You need GNU make.
 The computing plugin relies on a dr_meter library which is also built and